 THE BLUE ZONE (Under 2 Year Olds)

 The Blue Zone houses our youngest children under the age of 2.
-Children are placed in a group within the Blue Zone, according to their level of development, either Ducklings (pre- walkers) or Cygnets (toddlers).
+Children are placed in a group within the Blue Zone, according to their level of development, either Cygnets (pre- walkers) or Bears (toddlers).
 The Blue Zone provides a safe, cosy environment in which we can cherish your child.
 We know that parents want the same level of care and attention for their children, when they can’t be with them, that they would give them at home, and that is what we aim to provide.
 It goes without saying that our children receive the best possible physical care, taking into account the latest ‘best practice’ recommendations in childcare.
 However, we offer much more than this.
 The Montessori ethos places great importance on intellectual, emotional and social development, even at this early age.

 The first of the two play areas is the base room where the children eat, sleep and enjoy creative / messy and table top activities.
 The second area, is used for physical development and activities to promote hand/eye co-ordination, cognitive, social and language development.
 Changing facilities are located off the main hallway.
 The EYFS ensures that our children’s development is monitored at regular intervals, and opportunities are planned to promote the next milestone along the way, be it learning to stand up, scribbling with a crayon or saying that first word.
 The children can spend time every day cuddling up on a lap with a picture or storybook to develop a close bond with the staff, and an early love of books.
 Language development is very important for this age group.
 The children are absorbing all of the knowledge they will need later when they begin to talk themselves.
 They not only learn the names of objects and actions, they learn about taking turns in conversation, sentence structure, expression and humour.
 It is vital that young children receive sufficient one to one conversation time to ensure that their language skills are fully developed.
 At Edgbaston Kindergarten we make sure that each child, whatever their age, is given plenty of opportunity for one to one conversation and is encouraged to respond and interact with the staff.